What is LASSO?

 LASSO offers models with high prediction accuracy.
-The accuracy increases since the method includes shrinkage of coefficients, which in return reduces variance and minimizes bias.
-It performs best when the number of observations is low, and the number of features is high.
+The accuracy increases since the method includes shrinkage of coefficients, which reduces variance and minimizes bias.
+It performs best when the number of observations is low and the number of features is high.
 It heavily relies on parameter λ, which is the controlling factor in shrinkage.
 The larger λ becomes, then the more coefficients are forced to be zero.

 LASSO in Statistical Linear Models

 A statistical model is a real-life mathematical representation of a problem.
 The model should express the problem as closely as possible to the real world while making it simple and easy to understand.
 A model is composed of explanatory and response variables.

 The explanatory variable is an independent variable that is at the discretion of the researcher.
 The independent variables are the inputs in the model that can be measured by the researcher to determine their effect on the results of the model.